Collectable

-A collectable (collectible or collector's item) is any object regarded as being of value or interest to a collector.
+A collectable, collectible, or collector's item is any object regarded as being of value or interest to a collector.
 Collectable items are not necessarily monetarily valuable or uncommon.
 There are numerous types of collectables and terms to denote those types.
 An antique is a collectable that is old.
-A curio is a small, usually fascinating or unusual item sought by collectors.
+A curio is something deemed unique, uncommon, or weird, such as a decorative item.
 A manufactured collectable is an item made specifically for people to collect.

 The business of collectables

 Created to be collected

-A "manufactured" collectable (often referred to as a contemporary collectable) is an item made specifically for people to collect.
-Examples of items commonly sold as collectables include plates, figurines, bells, graphics, steins, and dolls.
+A manufactured collectable (often referred to as a contemporary collectable) is an item made specifically for people to collect.
+Examples of items commonly sold as collectables include plates, figurines, bells, graphics, steins, dolls, and art.
 Some companies that produce manufactured collectables are members of The Gift and Collectibles Guild.

-Special editions, limited editions and variants on these terms fall under the category of manufactured collectables and are used as a marketing incentive for various types of product.
+Special editions, limited editions and variants on these terms fall under the category of manufactured collectables and are used as a marketing incentive for various types of products.
 They were originally applied to products related to the arts—such as books, prints or recorded music and films—but are now used for cars, fine wine and many other collectables.
 A special edition typically includes extra material of some kind.
 A limited edition is restricted in the number of copies produced, although the number may be arbitrarily high.